d8yan/Employee-SignUp-LogIn/README.md

 5. Log in using the credentials you just created
 5. Explore the employee welcome page.

---How to Run the Project Online
+# How to Run the Project Online
 1.
 2.You will land to login page and click on the "Register" button to create a new account
 3. Log in using the credentials you just created